Mid Coast Outfitters POC

 Q: Is black drum good to eat?

-A: Smaller black drum under 30 inches are excellent table fare with mild, firm white meat.
-Larger fish are typically released due to coarser texture and potential parasites.
+A: Smaller black drum under 10 pounds are excellent table fare with firm, white meat.
+Larger fish are typically released due to coarser meat texture.

 Q: When is the best time to catch black drum?